Xisurthros/Diamond-Prices-2022/README.md

 # Diamond Prices 2022

 ### Jupyter Notebook
-> In this notebook we vizualize diamond prices based on different factors as well as use this data set to create a machine learning project to predict the price of new diamonds.
+> In this notebook we vizualize a 2022 diamond price data set and use this set to create a machine learning project to predict the price of new diamonds on the market.

 ### Data set
 > The data set I used was sourced from Kaggle.